 Master of Arts (M.A.) in Counseling Psychology (Non-Thesis and Thesis Options) Master of Arts (M.A.) in Education and Master of Education (M.Ed.) in the following areas of specialization:

-Curriculum and Instruction
+Curriculum and Instruction Literacy Instruction Educational Leadership Students at Risk

-Educational Leadership

-Literacy Instruction

-Master of Arts in Teaching (M.A.T.) in the following areas of special Education:
+Master of Arts in Teaching (M.A.T.) in the following areas of specialization: